Sheldonsu28/Java/Assignment1/codesmells.md

 ### Description:

-Most methods from both classes has same the same name and same functionality.
+Most methods from both classes have same the same name and same functionality.

 ### Solution: